— Story —

 Faith, Family, Fellowship

-First Fruits Homestead is a non for-profit faith based ministry in Charleston IL.
-Jerry and Lauren Calandrilla and Owen and Jess Sweitzer founded the homestead back in 2015, in which we all felt the calling to get back to a basic life style.
+First Fruits Homestead Jerry and Lauren Calandrilla and Owen and Jess Sweitzer founded the homestead back in 2015, in which we all felt the calling to get back to a basic life style.
 In the early development of this concept we had set values on what we wanted to focus on; Faith, Family and Fellowship (community).
 As our ministry developed we found that Farming is the vehicle in which we can Give, Teach and connect.

 Our four acre garden with its numerous varieties of fruits and vegetables sustain our ministry of giving and educating.
-We are a not for profit that is 100% volunteer operated, and we are blessed that the profits from our CSA (Community Supported Agriculture) and sales at Coles County Farmers’ Markets supports our giving to local food pantries, first responders, and other organizations.
+We are blessed that the profits from our CSA (Community Supported Agriculture) and sales at Coles County Farmers’ Markets supports our giving to local food pantries, first responders, and other organizations.
 This year we have given 15% or 2,200 pounds of produce to these organizations.

 We raise an assortment of animals ranging from a herd of mini cows to flock of ducks, from a cluck of chickens to a mess of children.
 All of which support the growth of the garden.
 Well at this point we believe the children eat more than they work.
 And sometimes we have to plant certain vegetables in hard to find places to keep the kids out.
 Working daily with animals and the garden reveals God through His creation.
 Being closely connected with creation continually points and connects you to God.